 Garden water Rills have become increasingly popular in contemporary landscapes, acting as an unyielding alternative to natural streams.
 Often shallow and narrow, they channel water in a straight line and are often used to draw attention to a focal point in a garden such as a sculpture.

-Waterfalls offer a more natural style and are generally created using natural materials including, boulders, rocks and aquatic planting.
+Garden waterfalls offer a more natural style and are generally created using natural materials including, boulders, rocks and aquatic planting.
 The advantage to installing a waterfall is that you can create it bespoke to suit any style and size of space.
-Any waterfall will require a pump and generally will need a stream at the base to capture the overflow of water.
+Any garden waterfall will require a pump and generally will need a stream at the base to capture the overflow of water.

 With so many water features available on the market, it can be difficult to decide which style is most suitable for your outside space.
 Each water feature has different benefits, depending on the look, style and ambience you are trying to achieve.

 Here are our top tips to help with your decision:

 The water feature chosen for your outside space will determine the amount of effort and expense involved in the installation stage.
-By far the easiest water features to install, self-contained fountains require little or no excavation work and more often that not do not need to be installed by a specialist.
+By far the easiest water features to install, self-contained fountains require little or no excavation work and more often than not do not need to be installed by a specialist.

 You will however need access to an electricity point to power the pump, and we recommend seeking assistance from a professional electrician when fixing the plug or armour plating.
-Aside from a couple of hours work, a self-contained fountain is one of the simplest water feature designs to install.
+Aside from a couple of hours of work, a self-contained fountain is one of the simplest water feature designs to install.

 For other water features such as ponds, pools and wall fountains, we recommend employing the help of a water feature specialist, who will be able to discuss your unique requirements and help with professional installation.